 Fairy ring fungi are difficult to control.
 You can be patient and allow the fairy rings to disappear over time.
 Watering to saturate the soil for several hours and over several days may help.
 Aerate the lawn to allow more water and fertilizer to reach the roots.
 Finally, you can replace the infested soil occupied by the fairy ring with clean soil.

-Fungicides containing flutolanil (Prostar), pyraclostrobin (Insignia), or azoxystrobin (Heritage or Headway) will help suppress fairy ring fungi.
+Fungicides containing flutolanil (Prostar), pyraclostrobin (Insignia), or azoxystrobin (Heritage, Headway, or Scott’s Disease Ex) will help suppress fairy ring fungi.
 Due to product cost and for accurate application, homeowners may want to hire a licensed landscaper to apply products containing these fungicides.
 Apply all chemicals according to directions on the label.